hammadmajid/nixos/README.md

 ![image](https://github.com/user-attachments/assets/116486bb-1c9e-4b60-9a39-189b74b73a71)

-My dotfiles for Arch Linux (btw) with KDE DE.
-This document is written for my future self so it will be missing a lot things that you expect from 'normal' documentaion.
+My dotfiles for Arch Linux (btw) with Cosmic DE.

 ## Package list

-Here is not so comprehensive list of tools I use use and their arch/aur package names
+Here is not so comprehensive list of tools I use use and their arch/aur package names:

 ```
 helix